Paul Kieu

 In conducting this research, she notes, she is following the pioneering work of another Ville Platte native, Amanda LaFleur Giambrone, co-author of the Dictionary of Louisiana French.
 “I feel a pressure to continue this work because I am able to understand it, and not a lot of other people do anymore,” she said.
 “And it’s there!
 It’s so ripe.
 There’s so much wonderful information in our French.
 Funny information, funny words.
 And that information on KVPI, it’s so rich, but it’s over the airwaves and it’s gone.”

-When Michot says “our French,” she is referring to the distinctly regional “Ville Platte French.”
+When Wilson says “our French,” she is referring to the distinctly regional “Ville Platte French.”
 Ville Platte, so recognized for its French roots, is often lumped in with Lafayette and the other surrounding areas as Cajun, an area populated by the ancestors of the French Acadian immigrants.
-However, as Michot explains, and as I know from my own family history, the makeup of Ville Platte’s particular demographic is much more complex.
+However, as Wilson explains, and as I know from my own family history, the makeup of Ville Platte’s particular demographic is much more complex.
 There are families, like the LaHayes, whose ancestry is traced not to Canada, but straight to France itself as well as families of Spanish, Native American, and Black Creole lineages.

 [Read this: For sixty years the Tunica language slept, until it gained a champion in Donna Pierite.]

-Michot argues that the emphasis on Cajun culture has overshadowed the area’s nuanced history.
+Wilson argues that the emphasis on Cajun culture has overshadowed the area’s nuanced history.
 She’s interested in the untold side of the story.
 “Our French in Ville Platte, it has some particularities and things that are very mysterious to me, very archaic, but at the same time, very anachronistic,” she said.
 “Saying a modern thing in an old way.
 Indian words and very, very old French words and Spanish words.”

 Paul Kieu